CaptainDomo/CaptainDomoUI/README.md

 # CaptainDomoUI
 This is the end-user GUI to apply for subscription / unsubscription to a Majordomo mailing list.
 The application and subscription processes are handled completely by the [CaptainDomoService](https://github.com/CaptainDomo/CaptainDomoService) REST service.

+# Attention
+This branch is used for a complete re-write of this UI based on [Angular](https://angular.io/) and is work in progress.

+If you are looking for a tested and working version, please refer to the [master](https://github.com/CaptainDomo/CaptainDomoUI/tree/master) branch.

 # Techstack
-This GUI is implemented in AngularJS with Bootstrap CSS.
+This GUI is implemented in Angular 4 with Bootstrap CSS.

 # Run
 ## Dependencies